-So, it is a good thing that now we get to choose from using our smartphone, fitness tracker, and even a smart bed that can help us track our deep sleep for us and even suggest ways in which we can improve and increase our deep sleep.
+So, it is a good thing that now we get to choose from using our smartphones, fitness tracker, and even a smart bed that can help us track our deep sleep for us and even suggest ways in which we can improve and increase our deep sleep.
 If investing in a smart bed seems a bit too much, you can download a free app and track your daily deep sleep.

 Tracking daily calorie intake has become quite an effective tool during weight loss.
 But this is a method that can generally help you improve your health since nutrition plays such a big role in our lives and health.

-The old-fashioned way of tracking your calorie intake would be trough using a food journal in which you would write everything that you have been eating and calculating the total daily calorie intake by yourself.
+The old-fashioned way of tracking your calorie intake would be through using a food journal in which you would write everything that you have been eating and calculate the total daily calorie intake by yourself.
 The much easier option involves downloading an app on your smartphone that can do all of the math for you.
 You can even link some of the apps with your fitness tracker and use your daily physical activity data to adjust your calorie intake accordingly.

 Most people focus on tracking their heart rate, calories, and steps.
 However, they forget about one vital heart metrics to track – their urine output.
 You can learn a lot about your health by simply tracking your urine output daily.
-Pay attention to the urine color but also how frequent are your daily trips to the bathroom.
+Pay attention to the urine color but also how frequent your daily trips to the bathroom.

 The lighter the color of your urine is, the better and more hydrated you are.